Simple decorations to compliment antique Tibetan buffet with rich carvings.

 In the Ryobi workshops she used a variety of power tools and loved it!
-With the help of her savvy “Aunt” Rosemary whose actually a cousin she came home with 5 tools. and other fun giveaways.
+With the help of her savvy “Aunt” Rosemary, our cousin, friend and fellow blogger she came home with 5 tools and other fun giveaways.

 Rosemary blogs at notjustpaperandpaint.
 Drop by for a visit.

 Rosemary is good with power tools.
 So was my mom.
 So is one of my other daughters.
+So are my sons.
 Guess I just didn’t get that gene.

 It was a great introduction for her.

 After Haven she decided to take advantage of the great program our high school offers in woodworking.
-This semester she is making a bench with a shoe bin underneath.
-She’s even thinking about a career in design and construction.
+That semester she made a bench with a shoe bin underneath.

 I love a lamp in my kitchen.
 It stays on nearly all winter and serves as a night-light year round.

 I tried the chairs next to it but the chewed up slates from a teething granddaughter and the need to pull them up to the table every time we ate nixed that idea.
-I really like for our home to be both beautiful and practically useful.
+I really like for our home to be both beautiful and functional

 Someday I’ll fix that chewed up spot but for now I kind of like the story it tells of Emma who chewed on her great-grandma’s chair in her grandma’s kitchen.